 While ambling along the path to near-retirement and dealing with all of the indecisions of late, another facet of personal finance emerges to dog me.
-Where should I put my money?
+Where should I put my money for retirement?
 Having paid off cars, a paid-off house, and no credit card debt, we’ve been in a healthy surplus for a while now.

 Originally, I thought I’d simply open up a Vanguard ETF (exchange-traded fund) and drop all that extra coin into VTSAX.
 I got it all set up and it was pretty easy to do it all online.
 I even put in some seed money here and there over the past several months.
 Here’s the part I’m fumbling with: The market is on an absolute rocket ride.